Curatorial

 THE ROYAL ACADEMY OF ARTS

-Simon Oldfield devised and curated the first major programme combining art and literature at the Royal Academy of Arts in collaboration with Pindrop and working alongside Tim Marlow.
+Simon Oldfield conceived and curated the first major programme combining art and literature at the Royal Academy of Arts.

-Since 2014, we have worked with world-leading artists, authors and thinkers who are invited to respond to the themes of the Royal Academy's exhibitions, culminating in a rich and diverse collection of writings, performances, talks and interviews.
-In 2015, the programme expanded to include the RA & Pindrop Short Story Award, which has discovered new talent including award-winning and Booker-nominated writers.
-There are many highlights including Stephen Fry and Gwendoline Christie during the Summer Exhibition, Dame Eileen Atkins and Dame Sian Philips performing in response to Revolution: Russian Art 1917-1932 (pictured); Booker Prize-winner Graham Swift reading his short story, Haematology, against the backdrop of the exhibition Charles I: King and Collector; and author William Boyd reading selected stories amongst the soaring installations of the Sensing Spaces: Architecture Reimagined exhibition.
+From 2014, working alongside the RA's former Artistic Director, Tim Marlow, and writer and podcaster, Elizabeth Day, Simon curated a critically acclaimed programme in response to the main exhibitions, which saw a series of performances, talks and interviews with world-leading artists, actors. authors and thinkers.
+In partnership with Pindrop, highlights include Stephen Fry reading Bethan Robert's award-winning short story during the Summer Exhibition, Dame Eileen Atkins and Dame Sian Philips performing in response to Revolution: Russian Art 1917-1932 (pictured); Booker Prize-winners Graham Swift and Ben Okri reading their own short stories against the backdrop of Charles I: King and Collector and Painting the Modern Garden: Monet to Matisse; and bestselling author William Boyd reading selected stories amongst the soaring installations of the Sensing Spaces: Architecture Reimagined exhibition.

 ARTS COUNCIL ENGLAND